lequievre/platform-sigma/txt/hand/Readme_Using_Hand_From_User_Computer.txt

 192.168.100.105 HP-8570w
 (In that case the name of my laptop is 'HP-8570w' and its IP address is always 192.168.100.105)

-1- Launch the network configuration from the pan tilt computer :
+1- Launch the network configuration from hand computer :
 Menu Applications/ Network / Start Network Config

 2- Launch the network configuration from the user's laptop :